StoryMaker/storypath/README.md

 **references** - string value, must equal scal.io.liger.widget.MarkdownWidget
 **text** - string value, markdown text to display on the card

-*caveats: Android flips bold and italic from the markdown standard in the textview for some reason.
+*Android flips bold and italic from the markdown standard in the textview for some reason.
 Also, here is the subset of HTML and hence Markdown that is supported: [HTML Tags Supported By TextView](http://commonsware.com/blog/2010/05/26/html-tags-supported-by-textview.html)*

 #### Image widget fields: